-Dive right into zines written by me (including me+coauthors), or use the buttons below link to themed subsets of zines by other folks, from 100s in the Zine Bakery catalogue.
-Scroll past to learn more about the Zine Bakery project.
+Dive right into zines written by me (including me+coauthors) π, or use the buttons below to explore themed subsets of zines by many folks (including by James Sturm, Hannah B (goldenboi69.bsky.social), Kayla Ruffin, and Angel David Nieves, to name a few), from 100s of zines collected in the Zine Bakery catalogue.
+Or jump past those to learn more about the larger Zine Bakery projectπ

 - collecting zines at the intersections of culture, tech, and justice